Things to Consider

 Essential for sun protection in hot weather or to keep out the cold and wet in cooler regions.
 It's usually windy at sea, so choose a style that stays on securely – our Breezy Sun Hat features a chin strap, so it's great for outdoor pursuits.

-Suggested Buy!: Dorfman Pacific Men's Safari Hat on Amazon
+Suggested Buy: Dorfman Pacific Men's Safari Hat on Amazon

 Take some non-slip comfy flats for daytime on deck, easy exploring off ship, and casual evenings.

-Suggested buy:: Apex Deck Shoes by Hotter
+Suggested buy: Marine Deck Shoes by Hotter

 Walking Shoes or Trainers